woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 The value of concentration meditations — focusing on an object such as a <u>mantra</u>, an image, a koan, the breath, and so on — is that they can still the waves of the mind and thus gI've a taste of Silence.
 However, the effect is only temporary.The mind is being suppressed, that’s all; it does not fall, it is not extinguished.
 Concentrations are an activity of the mind,they are the mind suppressing and drugging itself.
 They’re a form of getting high, and so we have to gradually come down when the concentration ends.

-Concentration is an actI've awareness and not the true,passI've awareness.
-Instead of being an effortless witness to the flow of leaves down the rI'ver, concentration is focusing on a particular leaf.
+Concentration is an active awareness and not the true,passI've awareness.
+Instead of being an effortless witness to the flow of leaves down the river, concentration is focusing on a particular leaf.
 It is attached rather than detached, of the mind rather than the Self.
 Concentration is thinking, it is the mind addressed in some particular direction.
 Yet it can be a useful device.
 It can gI've a <u>glimpse</u> through the door.
 And its power of focus can assist our awareness in going deeper.

 But true meditation is awareness — passI've, choiceless awareness, the witness.
 It is this which can still the waves for-ever, which can uncover Silence permanently.
 It is through awareness that a moment can happen from which there is no slipping back, no coming down.